 In response to the aforementioned questions, I usually ask: Where do you get your fiber, B-6 and B-12, Omega 3 and 6, protein, vitamins A, B, C, D, E, K, selenium, chromium, potassium, magnesium, and iron?
 Is it in the cake, cookies, ice cream, cheeseburgers, soda, doughnuts, hot dogs, tacos, french fries, candy, chips, or Lucky Charms you eat?
 What do you do to combat the pesticides, growth hormones, antibiotics, pus, blood, feces, and chemicals in the animals you’re eating that are causing millions of animal eaters like you to die of cancer and heart disease?

 I eat primarily organic foods in their original state, unaltered by processing factories that fill them with artificial preservatives, hormones, antibiotics, modified feed, broths, and artificial flavoring to give them taste they don’t have.
 Who do you think is healthier?
 I get more protein from eating raw organic foods than people who eat animals.
 Animal eaters have been duped by the factory farming industry into believing that eating animals is healthy and necessary to survive.
 It’s not.
-I’ve been vegan for many years and I am not dead.
-To the contrary, my doctor recently told me my blood test results resemble those of a healthy 15-year-old.
+I’ve been eating plant-based food for many years and I’m very healthy.
 Consider reading The Food Revolution by John Robbins.
 It’s a good place to start if you want to educate yourself based on objective facts rather than propaganda.

 The American Dietetic Association (ADA), the world’s largest organization of food and nutrition professionals, issued a summary of a vegetarian diet.
 Unlike studies published and funded by companies hiding behind the meat industry, such as the so-called Center for Consumer Freedom (CFC), the ADA is a non-profit enterprise consisting of professional dietitians, researchers, and educators that has sought to maintain the health of American citizens for generations.